 Just don’t stretch your body beyond the limits it’s used to.
 Hiking for 8 hours in an unmapped forest when the farthest you’ve walked in the last two years is from your doorstep to your garage isn’t the cleverest of decisions.
-So, start slow, and find places in your neighborhood that you can walk.
+So, start slow, and find places in your neighborhood that you can walk or cycle your bike.
 Try walking home after work.
 Okay, just don’t try pulling out a hero-on-adrenaline-rush at the last moment!

 Hiking for several hours on a sunny day can be draining.
 At least, you need to be heavily fueled- yes, the food and water is the fuel for your hiking spree.
 Eat foods with high energy levels, and if you get such drinks, do the necessary, too.
 Then, don’t let your body get dehydrated during the trail- you need enough water!
 Please don’t gamble with trying to find secret water caves or mountain streams during your hike.
 You can carry pack foods if your trails will take a few more days.

 Sorry to heartbreak all the hares who walk in the midst of ordinary humans.
 The troupe will succeed by stamina, not speed.
 If some members are hares, ask them to consider the tortoises.
 This will maintain the group’s harmony and it’s good for the whole exercise.
 Again, remember to take regular stops to rest, take off the weight, munch some crunches and rehydrate.

 - Navigate accurately